dscape/rewrite/README.md

 Let's start by defining some properties that are common amongst all verbs: get, put, post, delete, and head.

 #### 1.2.1.1. dynamic paths
-If you think about website like twitter.com the first level path is given to users, e.g. `twitter.com/dscape`.
-This means that if no other route matches we need to route all our first levels display user information.
+If you think about a website like twitter.com the first level path is given to users, e.g. `twitter.com/dscape`.
+This means that we need to route all our first levels display user information.

 `rewrite` exposes that functionality with dynamic paths.
 For the twitter example we would have something like: